 However, like almost everything else in community work, this isn't a hard and fast rule.
 If your economic base consists mostly of an industry that is becoming obsolete, or no longer competitive for your nation, you may need to find another economic sector entirely.

 Two classic examples of business types that generate exports are manufacturing and tourism.
 Manufacturing (making something) and selling it to the outside world is exactly what you need in many parts of the world.
 Manufacturing in remote locations requires transportation and communication networks, and then a favorable labor environment and work ethic.

 Frankly, these economic base activities (also called simply "basic activities" if you do any reading) are totally irrelevant to many U.S. communities.

 It really makes me squirm to see how many good community people still cling to the unrealistic hope that they will land one of the very few industrial relocations that occur in the U.S. each year.
 (It's in the low hundreds, not thousands.)

 If you're reading this in a country where manufacturing is still competitive globally, by all means, attempt to locate some of those factories in your community.

 Just try not to let them pollute the air or the water, exploit the workforce unfairly, or dominate local politics, for that matter.

 Many economic development programs in the U.S., whether administered by a Chamber of Commerce, or by government or a quasi-governmental corporation, have specialized in attracting industry.
 The problem with this approach today is that the U.S. has lost its competitive edge in the world in manufacturing.

-So if your American community wants to get on this ship, be aware that it is a sinking ship, and you should board only if you're sure that you have a sure escape route.
+So if your American community wants to get on this ship, be aware that it is a sinking ship, and you should board only if you're sure that you have a true niche in advanced manufacturing.